truemagic-coder/solana-agent-bot/README.md

 2. Create a `.env` file in the repo root (same level as `pyproject.toml`).

-3. Setup a running version of https://github.com/truemagic-coder/solana-agent-cash
+3. Setup a running version of Solana Agent Cash -> https://github.com/truemagic-coder/solana-agent-cash

 3. Configure environment variables (see below).